IHE/DEV.PCIM/README.md

 Please contact [Eldon Metz](mailto:emetz@innovisionmedical.com)  or [Tom Kowalczyk](mailto:Tom.Kowalczyk@BBraunUSA.com) if you wish to contribute to this profile.

-Working Group meetings are held weekly on Friday's at 10am Central Time.
+Working Group meetings are held weekly on Thursday's at 9am Central Time.